Honors Program (HONP)

 Restriction(s): For Honors Program students only or by permission of instructor.
 Continues to focus on the significant masterworks and intellectual foundations of Western civilization.
 Original source materials will be read.
 Meets Gen Ed - Communication: Literature.

 Restriction(s): For Honors Program students only or by permission of instructor.
-Focus on important political, economic, and technological events of the twentieth century, and their implications for the individual and the society.
+This course explores pivotal global events and movements from the 20th century to the present, examining their political, economic, technological, and cultural impacts across diverse societies.
+Through a comparative lens, students will analyze the interconnectedness of global developments and their implications for individuals and communities in an increasingly interdependent world.
 Meets Gen Ed - American and European History.

 HONP 104 Fractals and Infinity (3 credits)